RarelyCharlie/rarelycharlie.github.io/_howto/links.md

 On your Notes page, Smart Links is not available.

 ### Known issues
-Known issues in version 0.1:
+Known issues in version 0.2:

+- The learning algorithm is not well tested
 - On the main Forums page, the four tabs all have the same page title.
 - On the Connect page, Smart Links is not aware if you change the person or room.
-- When capturing a link from a menu, the title is sometimes weird.
+- When capturing a link from a menu, the suggested title is sometimes weird.
 - It's not possible to star an external link (unless you capture it from a 7 Cups page).
-- On the Browse Listeners page, the title does not reflect the search parameters.
+- On the Browse Listeners page, the title does not reflect any search parameters you might have set.
 - On the Our Team page it's not possible to link to a particular tab.
 - You always get the same smart links, regardless of context.